AlexisFex/AlexisFex.github.io/Rise-of-Mortals-Player-Handbook.md

 *Beginner · 5 mana · 3 moves · 1 minute (4 rounds)*

 When a round starts, all creatures within 5 meters of you may **stride for free**.

-##### Breakthrough

-*Advanced · 4 mana · 1 move · instant*

-You immediately move up to **50 meters**, passing through solid objects and creatures.
-You cannot end the movement inside another creature's space or a solid object.

-##### Greater aura of speed

-*Master · 8 mana · 3 moves · 30 seconds (2 rounds)*

-When you finish casting — and whenever a round starts — allies within 2 meters of you may **stride twice** without spending a move.

-##### Instant transmission

-*Legendary · 12 mana · 1 move · instant*

-You push your body beyond its limits: move up to **500 meters**.
-If the movement ends in the air, you take no falling damage.

 ##### Mana dash